AmethystCash/AutoSort/README.md

   - `gpiozero`
   - `firebase_admin`
   - `python-dotenv`
-3. Create a `.env` file.
+4. Create a `.env` file.
-4. Add an `API_KEY = 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` line to it (in case it fails, you can generate a new prototyping API key from the huggingface link provided above).
+5. Add an `API_KEY = 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` line to it (in case it fails, you can generate a new prototyping API key from the HuggingFace link provided [here](https://huggingface.co/yangy50/garbage-classification)).
-5. You can now run the `main_testing.py` file.
+6. You can now run the `main_testing.py` file.

-#### Disclaimer:
+### Disclaimer:

 With that you won't be able to use our discord webhook/firebase features.
 If you wish to experience the live webhook feature follow the next few steps:

-6. Create a discord server.
+7. Create a discord server.
-7. Add a webhook in one of your discord channels.
+8. Add a webhook in one of your discord channels.
-8. Copy the webhook key and paste a `WEBHOOK_URL = your webhook url goes here add it here` line to the `.env` file.
+9. Copy the webhook key and paste a `WEBHOOK_URL = your webhook url goes here add it here` line to the `.env` file.

 Now you can see live updates from AutoSort in discord!